drufball/yosai/_drafts/attachment-issues.md

 Manabu deposits me in front of him, a look of concern on his face.
 "You need to be more careful, brother.
 You didn't account for the increased draw from the new surge."
 There's a flash of heat across my face as Manabu burns away the dust and dirt.
 "You should use--"

 "--the second harmonic to modulate intensity."
 I scratch at my face, getting dirt on my cheeks again.
 It always itches when he does that.
 We have superhuman abilities and he finds a way to use it for cleaning?
 Honestly.
 "I know, I know!
-You've only told me 38 times in the last 3 weeks, Man."
+You've only told me 38 times in the last three weeks, Man."

 "43 times, I think."